gauthavite/FUGW/README.md

 The script `graph_fugw_utility.py` provides a simple introduction to the utility of the unbalance term in FUGW.

 ![Transport Diagram](figures/transport.png)
-*An illustrative example showing the transport problem solved by the FUGW approach, highlighting the unbalance term's effectiveness.*
+*An illustrative example showing the transport problem solved by the FUGW, highlighting the unbalance term's effectiveness.*

 #### Applying FUGW in k-NN Graph Classification